CalSol/braintrain/README.md

 # braintrain
 These are a series of introductory self-paced labs teaching beginning embedded software engineering concepts.

-These use CalSol's BRAINv3, a LPC1549-based microcontroller board.

 Labs currently available:
 - [Lab 1: Embedded Introduction](lab1.md)
 - ~~[Lab 2: CAN Bus and Multitasking](lab2.md)~~ (needs to be updated)